sourcegraph/sourcegraph-public-snapshot/doc/cli/references/orgs/create.md

 ```
 Usage of 'src orgs create':
   -display-name string
-    	The new organization's display name~ Defaults to organization name if unspecified~
+    	The new organization's display name.
+Defaults to organization name if unspecified.
   -dump-requests
     	Log GraphQL requests and responses to stdout
   -get-curl